José María López Lledín

 José María López Lledín was an elegant vagabond known as El Caballero de París ("The Gentleman From Paris") who wandered the streets of Havana and was a well-known cult figure.

 Biography

-José María, the fourth of eleven children, was born at 11 a.m. on 30 December, 1899.
+José María, the fourth of eleven children, was born at 11 a.m. on 30 December 1899.
 Traveling in the German passenger ship S.S.
-Chemnitz, he arrived in Havana at twelve years of age on 12 December, 1913.
-His mother was Josefa Lledín Mendes and his father was Manuel Lopez Rodriguez; the owners of a small vineyard, they produced and sold wine and Sherry.
+Chemnitz, he arrived in Havana at twelve years of age on 12 December 1913.
+His mother was Josefa Lledín Mendes and his father was Manuel López Rodríguez; the owners of a small vineyard, they produced and sold wine and sherry.
 He was baptized in the Parish of Salvador de Negueira.

 According to his sister Inocencia, he worked as a tailor and in a bookshop.
 Later he worked as a waiter in the hotels Inglaterra, Telegrafo, Sevilla, Manhattan, Royal Palm and Saratoga.

-There are many stories as to why he lost his mental sanity but all of them converge on the fact that he was imprisoned in the Castillo del Príncipe in 1920 for a crime he did not commit.
+There are many stories as to why he lost his mental sanity, but all of them converge on the fact that he was imprisoned in the Castillo del Príncipe in 1920 for a crime he did not commit.